For further information and guidance on court rules, procedures and a glossary of legal terms read our personal

 The Insolvency Service of Northern Ireland is responsible for the administration and investigation of bankruptcy and companies in liquidation, disqualification of directors, regulating the insolvency profession as well as NI-specific legislation and policy.

 You can find out more about their services on the Department for the Economy website

 Litigants in Person Reference Group

 In 2018 the School of Law at Ulster University published a research report - “Litigants in person in Northern Ireland: barriers to legal participation” - which highlighted the experiences and challenges faced by litigants in person in the civil and family courts in Northern Ireland.

-Following the report's publication, the Department of Justice in consultation with Ulster University and the Northern Ireland Human Rights Commission, established a Litigants in Person Reference Group, with a view to identifying ways to improve the experience of personal litigants in the court system.
+Following the research, the Department of Justice, in consultation with Ulster University and the Northern Ireland Human Rights Commission, established the Litigant in Person Reference Group.